 Computer programs don’t write themselves.
 A programmer is always involved.
 And we believe the same is true with the programming that exists in DNA.
 The programming points to the work of a Programmer, an intelligent designer—God.

 The British molecular biologist Francis Crick was one of the two scientists who discovered DNA.
 Having observed the complexity of DNA, he estimated the odds that intelligent life exists on the Earth as the result of non-directed processes to be around:

 (That’s one in ten to the two billionth power.)

 [Mike Licona, “Answering Lenny Flank’s Article Against Intelligent Design” online here]

-Now of course you’re free to believe life came about by non-directed natural causes.
+No, Francis Crick wasn’t a Christian.
+He was an atheist (he died in 2004).But he found the evidence for intelligent design to be overwhelming.
+But, of course, you’re free to believe life came about by non-directed natural causes.
 I wouldn’t bet against God’s existence with such overwhelming odds.